 We often use leftover protein, cooked vegetables, beans, and egg in a Brazilian-style fried rice called Mixidinho.
 In addition, we love this Scramble recipe for Crispy Tofu Triangles with Fried Rice.

-- Frittatas.
 Did you know you can incorporate rice into fritattas?
-It add a wonderful texture and heft to make that frittata a full meal!
+It adds a wonderful texture and heft to make that frittata a full meal!
 Similarly, you can add rice to casseroles, such as the Southwestern Egg and Rice Bake pictured above.

-For a simple 5-minute breakfast, warm up leftover rice with some milk (any variety), cinnamon, and maple syrup for a delicious morning porridge.
+For a simple 5-minute breakfast, warm up leftover rice with some milk (any variety, dairy or non), cinnamon, and maple syrup for a delicious morning porridge.
 Top it with fruit and/or nuts and you’ve got a hearty breakfast for all.

 10 Ways to Liven Up Plain Steamed Rice

 One of my favorite ways to add flavor to rice is by either using a cooking liquid other than water (bouillon or broth is an easy alternative), or by stirring in some fresh herbs, dried fruit, peas, nuts, or other flavor and color boosters.
 Below are 10 of my favorite ways to make rice taste especially good.

 1. Vegetable-Spiked Rice

 Use half water and half salsa or carrot or tomato juice to cook the rice.
 This will add extra flavor, color, and nutrients!